hasanabbas21/readme-cs521-project/README.md

         search.
 Invokes methods to save the results to excel.

         :param num_of_times: home many times to perform search
-        :param frequency_in_seconds: how much time between subsequent searches in milliseconds
+        :param frequency_in_sec: how much time between subsequent searches in seconds
         :param dict_of_routes: routes to perform searches on.
         :return: none

         SAMPLE RUN:

         1. Run the flight search and save results to the spreadsheet
         2. Perform a flight search with user driven parameters
-       3. Exit
+        3. exit
-       -->
+        -->  1
         Enter # of iterations and frequency in seconds separated by comma :1,15 city name:  munich
         city name:  zurich